Department of Ayacucho

-Ayacucho (/es/), known as Huamanga from its creation in 1822 until 1825, is a department of Peru.
-It is located in the south-central Andes of the country, the region was one of the hardest hit in the 1980s during the guerrilla war waged by Shining Path.
+Ayacucho (/es/; Ayakuchu), known as Huamanga (Wamanqa) from its creation in 1822 until 1825, is a department of Peru.
+It is located in the south-central Andes of the country.
+The region was one of the hardest hit in the 1980s during the guerrilla war waged by Shining Path.
 It is administered by a regional government.
 Its capital is the city of Ayacucho.

 History

+The department was created by the Reglamento Provisional de Elecciones, published on April 26, 1822, which established the department of Huamanga alongside those of Arequipa, Cuzco, Huancavelica and Puno.

 A referendum was held on 30 October 2005, in order to decide whether the department would merge with the departments of Ica and Huancavelica to form the new Ica-Ayacucho-Huancavelica Region, as part of the decentralization process in Peru.
 The proposal failed and no merger was carried out.